Do you want to learn how to fix broken links in WordPress?

 The Duplicator migration wizard will walk you through the rest of the installation!

-After you move all of your content, you can redirect your entire site using All-in-One SEO.
-Using this plugin’s Redirection Manager, you’ll relocate your site and avoid any broken links:
+After you move all of your content, you can redirect your entire site using All in One SEO.
+Using this plugin’s Redirection Manager, you’ll relocate your site and avoid any broken links.

 Head over to AIOSEO » Redirects » Full Site Redirect.
-Enable the Relocate site option:
+Enable the Relocate site option.

 Broken links can harm Search Engine Optimization (SEO).
 When users view a 404 error page instead of the content they expected, they will likely leave your website.
 This high bounce rate can tell Google to decrease your SERP rankings.